Kit553/PhononTools/1_Workflows/00_Convergence/README.md

 **Use:** Establish numerically stable calculation parameters while retaining a reasonable computational cost.

-Convergence should be established as the step 0 of any computational project.
+Convergence should be established as **step 0** of any computational project.
 This is especially true for phonon calculations, which depend on the derivatives of the PES and are therefore particularly sensitive to insufficiently converged forces.

 The main convergence axes considered here are:
 - Plane-wave basis completeness via `ENCUT`